 Every amateur licence (amateur standard station) is subject to the additional conditions in this Part relating to the operation by the licensee under the licence of the station.

-22A Restriction on operation of station

-The licensee of an amateur standard station must not authorise another person to operate the station if the other person is not a qualified operator or qualified person.

 23 Permitted frequency bands

 The licensee must operate an amateur standard station to transmit only on a frequency in a frequency band mentioned in an item in Schedule 3.